henriksb/VirusTotalScanner/README.md

 VirusTotalScanner is a Python script that utilizes the VirusTotal API to scan local files for malware.
 The installer script will add a compiled version of VirusTotalScanner to your context menu, allowing you to scan any program with a mere two clicks!

-After your scan you will get a pop-up message in your tray with the detection rate.
+After your scan, you will get a pop-up message in your tray with the detection rate.
 It will also produce a more detailed text file where you can see which anti-virus detected your program and what it detected.

 You will have to enter your VirusTotal public API key the first time you try to scan a program or if it is invalid.
 To get an API key, simply sign up to VirusTotal and find your key in the [settings](https://www.virustotal.com/#/settings/apikey).